espressif/esp-faq/docs/en/software-framework/protocols.rst

     I (4228) MQTT_EXAMPLE: MQTT_EVENT_DISCONNECTED
     I (19361) MQTT_CLIENT: Sending MQTT CONNECT message, type: 1, id: 0000

-  - When such error occurs, it is usually because the connected server is unavailable.
-Please use another available server for testing.
+  - When such error occurs,  it indicates that the server rejected the connection because the client's wrong MQTT username and password caused the server-side authentication to fail.
+Please check if you are using the correct MQTT username and password.

 -----------------